SebaJelonek/doTo/dev-journal.md

   Ensure that only the task creator can delete (approve deletion of) the task.

 - 🛒 **Shopping view backend integration**
-  Implement all backend endpoints, database queries, and logic to support the shopping/barcode cards feature.
+  Implement all backend endpoints, database queries, and logic to support the shopping list/barcode view features.

 - 👥 **Group system for users**
   Build support for user groups to reflect real-life contexts like households, trips, or friend projects.

-  - Users can add/remove others by **email** (since it's unique)
+  - Users can add/remove others by **email** (since it's unique, the name is not)
   - Send email notifications on **invitations and group changes**
-  - Support assigning tasks within the group using usernames
+  - Support assigning tasks within the group using usernames only(assigning tasks is done by name, which is not unique)

 - 🚢 **Deployment & merging**
   After completing the token rotation implementation and shopping view integration, deploy the application and merge the `dev` branch into `main`.